Things about Ham Radio it would be good to know

 • How far away is that?
 It depends somewhat on the frequency/band.

-• On HF, It could be Europe, Central and South America, Africa, Asia, or Australia.
+• On HF, It could be Europe, Central and South America, Africa, Asia, Antarctica, or Australia.

 • On SHF, it could be a mountain top you can see from the mountain top where you are.